-Roles and responsibilities Roles of the Water Board
+Roles and responsibilities

+Roles of the Water Board

-The Water Board is the major decision making body in matters of water supply and sanitation in the communities and is overall responsible for the management of the scheme, in particular the following activities (CWSA, 2003 a to d):
+The Water Board is the major decision making body in matters of water supply and sanitation in the communities and it is responsible for the management of the scheme, in particular the following activities (CWSA, 2003):

-• Participate in the planning and support implementation

-of water supply facilities

-- Conduct regular board meetings - Set water tariffs for standpipes and house connection and decide on tariff collection system - Propose necessary bye-laws to regulate water use for approval by the District Assembly, enforce tariffs and other obligations and promote sanitation and hygiene practices within the communities - Undertake financial planning and budgeting and the financial affairs of the water supply scheme - Employ and monitor staff for the day to day operation and maintenance of the water scheme - Contract private sector operators for selected O&M and repair tasks and monitor their work - Report to the District Assembly (monthly O&M reports, water quality monitoring reports, annual reports including audited financial statements)
+- Participate in the planning and support implementation of water supply facilities - Conduct regular board meetings - Set water tariffs for standpipes and house connection and decide on tariff collection system - Propose necessary bye-laws to regulate water use for approval by the District Assembly, enforce tariffs and other obligations and promote sanitation and hygiene practices within the communities - Undertake financial planning and budgeting and the financial affairs of the water supply scheme - Employ and monitor staff for the day to day operation and maintenance of the water scheme - Contract private sector operators for selected O&M and repair tasks and monitor their work - Report to the District Assembly (monthly O&M reports, water quality monitoring reports, annual reports including audited financial statements).

-Roles of Watsan Committees
+Roles of Watsan committees

 The watsan committees assist the Water Board in carrying out its responsibilities and facilitate easy communication between the water users and the Water Board.
-The watsan committees also assist in the technical monitoring of the facilities and give feed back on disorders, defects etc. They are also responsible for hygiene education in their communities.
+The watsan committees also assist in the technical monitoring of the facilities.